making/ssr-react-spring-boot-graalvm-js/README.md

 # Server Side Rendering example with React + React Router + Vite + GraalVM (JS) + Spring Boot

+> [!NOTE]
+> The following assumes the use of GraalVM 21, but other than the creation of a native image, it should work with a different JDK (21) as well.

 Please execute the following command to bundle the necessary JavaScript resources before running the application in an IDE.

 ```